- Human Resources

 - Communication with Students and Office Hours

-We expect that all summer faculty will be available to respond to students' inquiries and requests for assistance in a timely manner.
+We expect that all Summer instructors will be available to respond to students' inquiries and requests for assistance in a timely manner.
 Please use your Georgetown email address for all email correspondence to ensure that no communication is missed.
 All instructors should provide students with their office hours and location.

 All credit instructors should provide students with their office hours and location.